|Ann Dunham MLRHR, SPHR, SHRM-SCP

 216.201.2000 ext 1120

-In order to demonstrate our committment to accountability, the Cuyahoga County Board of Health established a comprehensive performance management system described here for our elected officials, communities, funders and public health partners.
+In order to demonstrate our commitment to accountability, CCBH established a comprehensive performance management system described here for our elected officials, communities, funders and public health partners.

 PHAB’s public health department accreditation process seeks to advance quality and performance within public health departments.
 Accreditation standards define the expectations for all public health departments that seek to become accredited.
 National public health department accreditation has been developed because of the desire to improve service, value, and accountability to stakeholders.